Bull terrier rescue and how to go about bull terrier adoption

 Bull terriers can and do end up in rescue organizations all over the world, and it’s hardly ever their own fault.
-As always, when it comes to pet behavior, health and their “fate”, it is always the humans we need to look at, to find the roots of the problem.
+As always, when it comes to pet behavior, health, and their “fate”, it is always the humans we need to look at, to find the roots of the problem.

-It is especially so with bull terriers, who have this bad reputation of being killer dogs, blood thirsty and dangerous.
+It is especially so with bull terriers, who have this bad reputation of being killer dogs, bloodthirsty and dangerous.
 Any slightest behavioral issue that would likely slide with any other dog, will be magnified with bull terrier because of their bad rep. That’s just an unfortunate fact.

 The bull terrier can be a challenging dog.
 It isn’t a dog for everyone.
 A bull terrier needs either a very experienced dog owner, or one that’s willing to dedicate a lot of time and effort to their dog.
-How many dog owners do you know that are either one of the two, or both?
+How many dog owners do you know that is either one of the two, or both?

 A bull terrier in bad hands can easily become an inconvenient, destructive or even dangerous dog.
 In fact, if the owner isn’t fully dedicated and hasn’t taken the time to really understand what this wonderful breed is really about, this is what will most likely happen.

-This is what can lead to these troublesome incidents of bad behavior, aggressiveness, dog bites, etc. A bull terrier is a strong, confident and intelligent dog and it needs a strong, confident and intelligent owner.
+This is what can lead to these troublesome incidents of bad behavior, aggressiveness, dog bites, etc. A bull terrier is a strong, confident, and intelligent dog and it needs a strong, confident and intelligent owner.
 It also needs a lot of training and interaction with the owner throughout the day.

-When a bad thing happens, a very natural outcome of lack of responsibility and dedication, people get worried, or scared, and sooner or later they feel like they need to get rid of the dog, before it causes more harm.
+When a bad thing happens, a very natural outcome of lack of responsibility and dedication, people get worried, or scared, and sooner or later they feel like they need to get rid of the dog before it causes more harm.